1,000+ Opportunities

 Byrne/JAG Post Award (2022) DCJS Grants Administration FY 2025 Byrne - Justice Assistance Grant Solicitation Law Enforcement Equipment FY 2024 Byrne - Justice Assistance Grant Solicitation Law Enforcement Equipment FY 2024 Byrne - Justice Assistance Grant Solicitation Public Safety Based-Programs Juvenile / Victims / Adult Justice

-Based on current listing details, eligibility includes: Any Virginia city, county, town, or state agency is eligible; localities eligible for less than $10,000 receive automatic formula awards rather than competing.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Any Virginia city, county, town, or state agency is eligible; localities eligible for less than $10,000 receive automatic formula awards rather than competing.
+Confirm the full requirements in the official notice before applying.

-The current target date is September 20, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Edward Byrne Memorial Justice Assistance Grant (JAG) Program (Virginia) are due September 20, 2026.
+This is an annual program.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.